franziskuskiefer/mls-protocol/draft-ietf-mls-protocol.md

-The mandatory-to-implement ciphersuite for MLS 1.0 is `MLS10\_128\_HPKE25519\_AES128GCM\_SHA256\_Ed25519` which uses Curve25519, HKDF over SHA2-256 and AES-128-GCM for HPKE, and AES-128-GCM with Ed25519 for symmetric encryption and signatures.
+The mandatory-to-implement ciphersuite for MLS 1.0 is `MLS10\_128\_HPKE25519\_AES128GCM\_SHA256\_Ed25519` which uses Curve25519 for key exchange, AES-128-GCM for HPKE, HKDF over SHA2-256, AES for metadata masking, and Ed25519 for signatures.

 Values with the first byte 255 (decimal) are reserved for Private Use.